Executive Team and Teaching Staff

 Favorite PHAME moment: My first experience with PHAME student performers was at the PHAME Choir + Pink Martini’s Thomas Lauderdale Sing-Along Tea Party in February 2012, and it continues to inspire me to this day.

-Jack joined the PHAME staff in February 2014.
-In this role Jack works to ensure PHAME has the financial resources to continue and grow our work.
+Jack joined the PHAME staff in February 2014 and works with individuals, businesses, and foundation partners to secure resources for the operations and growth of PHAME.
 Prior to joining the PHAME team, Jack worked in development and event planning for various political and social justice organizations including Basic Rights Oregon, Oregon United for Marriage, and the Oregon Bus Project.
-Jack earned his bachelor's degree from Whitman College, majoring in Theatre & Politics.
+Jack holds a bachelor's degree in Theatre & Politics from Whitman College.
 In addition to supporting the wonderful work of PHAME, Jack enjoys baking, biking, and beginning overly ambitious craft projects.